 A Police Report is written documentation of an event or crime that has been committed, which includes details about the crime and the criminal who did it.

-Police reports may be filed by police officers or citizens (such as for burglary), and they provide essential information to judges, juries, attorneys, and victims.
+The reports may be filed by police officers or citizens (such as for burglary), and they provide essential information to judges, juries, attorneys, and victims.

-If you are a police officer, you will be writing many police reports.
+If you are a police officer, you will be writing many reports.
 A good report is essential to your job because it will explain the facts of a case in detail.
-Conversely, a poor or incomplete police report can lead to accusations against you for neglecting vital information that may be pertinent to the case.
+Conversely, a poor or incomplete report can lead to accusations against you for neglecting vital information that may be pertinent to the case.

-Therefore, the more thorough and accurate your police report is, the better for you and your department.
+Therefore, the more thorough and accurate your report is, the better for you and your department.
 In this article, you will know how to write a police report, discuss the importance of good report writing, and provide examples that you can use to craft your report.

 Free Templates